-Allama Muhammad Iqbal (1877-1938) and Khawaja Ghulam Farid (1845-1901) are two great representative of the Islamic heritage.
-Iqbal builds a religious metaphysics by taking fundamental inspiration from Jalaluddin Rumi (1207-1273) whom he openly acknowledges as his spiritual guide.
+Allama Muhammad Iqbal (1877-1938) and Khawaja Ghulam Farid (1845-1901) are two great representatives of the Islamic heritage.
+Iqbal builds his religious metaphysics by taking fundamental inspiration from Jalaluddin Rumi (1207-1273) whom he openly acknowledges as his spiritual guide.
 He says:

-Asrar-i-Khudi (1915)
+"Asrar-i-Khudi (1915)

-"Inspired by the genius of the Master of Rum I rehearse the sealed book of secret lore.

-The Master of Rum transmuted my earth to gold And set my ashes aflame".2
+Inspired by the genius of the Master of Rum, I rehearse the sealed book of secret lore.
+The Master of Rum transmuted my earth to gold And set my ashes aflame. "

-Payam-i-Mashriq (1923)
+"Payam-i-Mashriq (1923)

-'Spiritual Master Rumi, the sage of holy origin, Opened the secret of life and death to us'.4 Zubur-i-Ajam (1927)
+Spiritual Master Rumi, the sage of holy origin, opened the secret of life and death to us"